liquidx/covid19japan-automate/README.md

 ```
 # Takes all NHK articles and write rows for the patient counts we can extract from the headlines
 node run nhk-batch  --today  --write

+# Extracts from the articles
 ```

 # Auth
 `credentials.json` need to be created (see mhlw.py on how to create it.
 It also needs to be copied into both `python/` and `nodejs/`
+`credentials-telegram.json` is needed to report crawl status to telegram